surfdog/static-blog/content/blog/absolute-truths-unlearned-as-junior-developer.md

 It's like writing a blog post or an email.
 I could code the solution faster than others, and typically took on the more complex projects for myself.

-For a long time I thought that was what it mean to to be a senior developer.
+For a long time I thought that was what it meant to to be a senior developer.

 Because why not?
 The job title is "senior developer", not "senior communicator" or "senior project manager".
 I didn't really understand how many other skills I